 How could it be an inspiration or catalyst for other young people looking to make a positive impact?

 Mentors could be from one of the partner organizations listed below or a teacher, social worker, counselor, minister or other professional.
 They help complete the award application as well as filling out the mentor section of the form.
 Depending on the applicant’s age, experience and the complexity of the project they may also play an ongoing role in helping turn the project into a reality.
 This role (if any) should be made clear in the application.

-Applications for the 2017 Youth Impact Award will be posted shortly.
+Applications for the 2017 Youth Impact Award are now available, see link below.

 All applicants will be contacted.
 Short-listed applicants will be required to meet with members of the selection committee to present their project.